yzy1996/yzy1996/README.md

 #### 3. What `Latex editor` do you use?

-I only use [Overleaf](https://www.overleaf.com/) and highly recommend it to you.
-I also recommend you to subscribe a plan so that you can back up your files via Dropbox and access full History feature.
+I only use [Overleaf](https://www.overleaf.com/) and highly recommend.
+I also recommend subscribing a plan so that you can back up your files via Dropbox and access full History feature.

 #### 4. Do you have some tips when using markdown/latex?